 The Hours After The Super Bowl

 Call it the rebound effect—all those hours of watching delay the inevitable.
 Injuries and phone calls miraculously appear again out of the blue.
 And all that food and alcohol consumed by the celebrants… Well, let’s put it this way.
 Every cause has an effect.
 Unfortunately, if you work this time, do not expect to rest!

 First Day After Large Snowstorm Is Over

-Everyone returns to work after that large snowstorm is over.
+Everyone returns to work after that significant snowstorm is over.
 Well, guess what?
-They have to dig out their driveways.
-And, they have to drive on slippery roads.
+They have to dig out their driveways or drive on slippery roads.
 These activities do not come without consequence.
 Heart attacks, falls, and car accidents are everywhere.
 It’s just not a pleasant day to work!